Tutorial: llmTools Compose

 try {

-val ollamaResponse = Json.decodeFromString<OllamaResponse>(parts[1])
+val ollamaResponse = Json.decodeFromString<OllamaResponse>(data)

-ollamaResponse.message.content?.let {
+ollamaResponse.message.content?.let { token ->

-if (it.isNotEmpty()) {
+if (token.isNotEmpty()) {

-resChatt.message?.value += it
+resChatt.message?.value += token

 }